-Spring 2011 Eight-Week Term IV November 1 Monday Pre-registration begins December 3 Friday Pre-registration ends December 6 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed December 13 Monday Registration begins January 7 Friday Registration ends March 7 Monday Registration begins for Term IV only March 11 Friday Registration ends for Term IV only March 12 Saturday First day of classes March 12 Saturday Late registration begins (\$20.00 fee) March 15 Tuesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered March 16 Wednesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Spring 2013 Eight-Week Term IV October 29 Monday Pre-registration begins

+November 30 Friday Pre-registration ends December 3 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.
+December 10 Monday Registration begins January 4 Friday Registration ends March 4 Monday Registration begins for Term IV only March 8 Friday Registration ends for Term IV only March 9 Saturday First day of classes March 9 Saturday Late registration begins (\$20.00 fee) March 12 Tuesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
+No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered.
+March 13 Wednesday Class withdrawals begin.
+Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-March 21 Monday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) April 15 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm April 15 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+March 13 Wednesday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+March 29 Friday Spring Holiday University closed April 11 Thursday Founders Day April 12 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-April 22 Friday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
+April 19 Friday Deadline for withdrawing from the university (all classes).
+WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-April 22 Friday Spring Holiday University closed April 25 Monday Final exams for graduating seniors begin April 30 Saturday Final exams for graduating seniors end May 2 Monday Final grades for graduating seniors due
+April 19 Friday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+April 22 Monday Final exams for graduating seniors begin April 27 Saturday Final exams for graduating seniors end

-May 6 Friday Last day of classes Final exam are given on last day of classes in 8-week classes May 7 Saturday Commencement (9:00 am) May 9 Monday Final grades due for students not graduating May 9 Monday Post-School Conference Faculty-staff conference May 10 Tuesday Post-School Conference Faculty-staff conference
+April 29 Monday Final grades for graduating seniors due May 3 Friday Last day of classes Final exams are given on last day of classes in 8-week classes.
+May 4 Saturday Commencement (9:00 am) May 6 Monday Final grades due for students not graduating May 6 Monday Post-School Conference Faculty-staff conference May 7 Tuesday Post-School Conference Faculty-staff conference May 10 Friday Textbook Rental Return Due Date.
+Last day to return rental textbooks for fall.
+The late return of textbooks is not an option and books are considered purchased by the student if not returned by the deadline.
+A "Bookstore Hold" will be placed on students' accounts for the purchase amount of the books.